Russia's Putin wants new economy, warns on protests

 WARNING TO OPPONENTS

-Putin at times showed some of his old swagger, beginning his speech by depicting Russia as a strong country in a better state than many others, particularly Europe's debt-stricken economies.
+At times Putin even showed some of his old swagger, starting his speech by saying Russia was in a better state than many others, particularly Europe's debt-stricken economies.

-He finished it with words of warning for the organizers of the biggest protests against his rule since he first rose to power in 2000, saying they must act within the law.
+He finished it with a warning for the organizers of the biggest protests against his rule since he first rose to power in 2000, saying they must act within the law.

 "Anyone who considers himself a politician is obliged to express his position exclusively within the confines of the law," said the former KGB spy.

 Indicating how seriously he takes the protests, Putin hinted that he would depict them as a threat to the very state itself and use this as grounds for a crackdown if they got out of hand.

 He acknowledged that a desire for change often brought progress but added that "it becomes counterproductive and even dangerous if it leads to the destruction of civil peace and of the state itself."

 Putin was elected president with almost two-thirds of the votes in March and protests against his domination of Russian politics, mainly confined to big cities, have become less frequent since then.